-It will be recalled that \emph{polynomial functors} were invented by Eilenberg \& Mac Lane (\cite{EM}) in 1954, and \emph{strict polynomial functors} by Friedlander \& Suslin (\cite{FS}) in 1997 (precise definitions will follow below).
 As evinced by terminology, the notion of polynomial functor is weaker than that of strict polynomial functor.
 It will naturally be enquired: how much weaker?

-Let us recapitulate what is known of polynomial versus strict polynomial functors.
-For affine functors, degree $0$ and $1$, there will be no discernible difference between polynomial and strict polynomial functors, but they will perfectly agree.
-This will no longer be the case in higher degrees, as there exist polynomial functors which do not admit a strict polynomial structure.
-Worse, even when such a structure exists, it will usually not be unique.
-Example \ref{X: Frobenius} below dissects a curious functor which admits several strict polynomial structures, even of different degrees.

-Quadratic functors turn out to present an intermediate case, exhibiting some atypical phenomena.
-Example \ref{X: Quadratic} dwells on this point, establishing that a quadratic integral functor $F$ is homogeneous of degree $2$ if and only if it satisfies the equation

-for any $r\in \Q$ and homomorphism $\alpha$.
-In our terminology, $F$ should be \emph{quasi-homogeneous} of degree $2$ (Definition \ref{D: Quasi-homogeneous}).
-Beware, however, that a quadratic functor which is \emph{not} quasi-homogeneous need not arise from a strict polynomial functor.

-Not only will a quasi-homogeneous, quadratic functor admit a homogeneous structure; it will admit a unique such.
-This is singular indeed, and far from the situation in higher degrees, where there is reason to expect neither existence nor uniqueness of a strict polynomial structure, even on a functor which is \emph{a priori} quasi-homogeneous.
+The purpose of the present note is to provide a satisfactory answer to the question: \emph{When is a polynomial functor strict polynomial?}

+Consider then a commutative, unital ring $\B$, and let ${}_\B\Mod$ be the category of left $\B$-modules.
+Our first result shews that, when considering module functors on ${}_\B\Mod$, it will be no great restriction to consider only functors defined on ${}_\B\FMod$, the subcategory of finitely generated and free modules: